Department of Accountancy & Taxation

 |ACCT 5380||Oil and Gas Accounting 1||

 This course covers the basic financial accounting and reporting issues related to oil and gas producing activities.
-It involves the application of standards set by the Financial Accounting Standards Board and the regulations established by the Securities and Exchange commission.
+Topics covered include recording transactions, financial reporting, the acquisition of mineral interests, and lease agreements.

 |ACCT 5381||Oil and Gas Accounting 2||

 Oil and Gas Accounting 2 builds on knowledge from Oil and Gas Accounting 1.The course covers financial accounting and auditing issues in the upstream, midstream, downstream, and oilfield services.
 Subject-matter experts and professionals provide in-depth lectures and discussions about current events in the energy sector.